msztylko/project-Euler/README.md

+# Project Euler

 My solutions to Project Euler problems from https://projecteuler.net/

 The main goal of this project is to help me become proficient user of Python, improve my problem-solving skills and gain experience in algorithms, data structures, and object-oriented programming.

-Current tasks:
+## Current tasks:

-[ ] Review first 20 solutions - correct README and optimization lessons
+[ ] Review first 20 solutions - correct README and optimization lessons (10/20), To do - problem 2 fibonacci
+optimization lessons - p5, p7, p10 write optimization lesson

 - [x] Finish first 50 problems